 General Studies/Critical Thinking Offers normally exclude General Studies and Critical Thinking at A or AS level.

-A level or IB Higher Level 5 in a Modern Foreign Language or GCSE grade B in Italian or above.
+A level or IB Higher Level 5 in Spanish or at least CEFR B2 in Spanish in all four language skills - reading, writing, listening and speaking.
 You must also have a GCSE grade A in Mathematics and GCSE grade A in at least one humanities or social science subject.

 Taking a gap year Applications for deferred entry are welcomed.